aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 _Betweenness Centrality_ is another centrality that is based on shortest path between nodes.
-It is determined as number of shortest path passing by the given node.
+It is determined as number of shortest paths passing by the given node.
 For starting node $$s$$, destination node $$t$$ and the input node $$i$$ that holds $$s \ne t \ne i$$, let $$n_{st}^i$$ be 1 if node $$i$$ lies on the shortest path between $$s$$ and $$t$$; and $$0$$ if not.
 So the _betweenness centrality_ is defined